Lunch at Maimai

 Descending back down to the beach area we took a seat at one of the tables on the terrace and enjoyed a cool drink while we relaxed with the calming view of the sea and the evening light.

 After a short cycle back to Honmoura we had dinner at瀬戸のおうち setouchi.
 A small restaurant, run by just one woman, who does all the cooking, and looking after the guests alone.
 The food was a set menu of different seafood with rice and was really tasty.

-I highly recommend visiting Naoshima and Teshima.
-Both islands are a fun way to see and explore modern art with children.
+I highly recommend visiting Naoshima and Teshima and the Benesse Art Museum.
+Both islands are a fun way to see and explore contemporary art with children.
 The Setouchi Triennale is held every 3 years; therefore the next one will be on 2019.
 Plenty of time to plan a trip and if you will not be able to go that year, there is enough of permanent art to see and most likely it would be less busy.